 A report by the pet food review working group in 2021 on Managing the health and safety of pet food in Australia considered a range of regulatory and non-regulatory options.
 The majority view of the working group was that implementing non-regulatory options beyond maintaining the status quo (e.g., increasing consumer awareness of the Standard, and enhanced certification schemes) would benefit from being supported by some level of regulatory intervention.
 As such, non-regulatory measures were only considered in terms of being complementary to regulatory options.

-below sets out a high-level long list of potential options to manage pet food safety in Australia.
+Table 4 below sets out a high-level long list of potential options to manage pet food safety in Australia.

 The options cover the key types of reform as prescribed by the OIA, including: